IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 ```

 ### First we can do a quick visual inspection of a few signals.
-* This will give us an idea of what our SCG signals look like for though who are unfamiliar with this type of biosignal.
+* This will give us an idea of what our SCG signals look like for those who are unfamiliar with this type of biosignal.

 ```python